Gone are the days of expensive stock broker commissions — or any commissions for that matter — among many online brokerage accounts.

 I particularly like their robo-advisor service, which costs you nothing at all if you invest at least $5,000.
-You can set up automated recurring transfers into it to completely automate your investments and trick yourself into saving more money.
+You can set up automated recurring transfers into it to completely automate your investment portfolio and trick yourself into saving more money.

 I also keep a brokerage account open with Robinhood.

 Robinhood’s unique cryptocurrency trading isn’t the only reason to use them.
-They offer commission-free stock, ETF, and option trades; an easy setup process; a fun, retro “Tron”-style mobile app; and a simple, streamlined interface.
+They offer commission-free trading of stocks, ETFs, and options; an easy setup process; a fun, retro “Tron”-style mobile app; and a simple, streamlined interface.
 They also require no account minimum whatsoever.

 Unfortunately, Robinhood comes with a few downsides as well.
-They don’t offer tax-deferred accounts like IRAs.
+They don’t offer tax-deferred accounts like IRAs, HSAs, or 529 plans.
 Nor do they offer mutual funds or bonds, which is a dealbreaker for many investors.

 A classic low-cost brokerage service, TD Ameritrade ranked among the first to jump on the $0 commission bandwagon after Schwab started the trend.

 Like Schwab and Robinhood, TD Ameritrade does not require a minimum opening deposit.
-They charge no commissions on U.S. stock, ETF, or options trades.
+They charge no commissions on U.S. stock trades, ETF trades, or options trades.
 And their stock and fund research tools rival Schwab’s, all of which investors can use for free.

 TD Ameritrade also provides strong customer service for a low-cost brokerage.
 In addition to 24/7 phone support, they offer support via text, Facebook Messenger, Twitter direct message, Apple Business Chat, and Amazon Alexa.

 The only real drawback to TD Ameritrade is their broker-assisted trade fee, which is high at $44.99.
-Competitors charge $20-30 for this fee, but at the same time, if you want hand-holding and lots of human interaction, you probably shouldn’t choose a low-cost brokerage service in the first place.
+Competitors charge $20-30 for this fee, but at the same time, if you want hand-holding and lots of human interaction, you probably shouldn’t choose a discount broker in the first place.